EOSIO/EEPs/EEPS/eep-1.md

 Random J. User (@username)

-if the email address or GitHub username is included, and
+if the email address or GitHub username is included, or

 Random J. User